InexplicableMagic/speech-editor/README.md

 **command restore \<number\>** - Retrieve the numbered item in the sentences or paragraphs editor into the buffer.

-**command return** - Append the content of the buffer area into the words to the sentences or paragraphs editor that is currently highlighted.
-Otherwise append the buffer area directly to the full document.
+**command return** - Append the content of the buffer area to the full document.
+If an editor is open, then append the content of the buffer to the highlighted editor.

-**command scroll down** - scroll down the highlighted editor or the full document.
+**command scroll down** - Scroll down the full document, or the highlighted editor if open.

 **command scroll \<number\>** - Scroll to the numbered item in the highlighted editor.

-**command scroll up** - scroll up the highlighted editor or the full document.
+**command scroll up** - Scroll up the full document or highlighted editor, if open

 **command sentences** - Open the sentences editor and move the content of buffer area into it.
 If the editor is already open then highlight it.
+If the buffer is empty, nothing is done.

 **command shorten \<number\>** - Remove one character from the end of the specified word.

 **command spell** - Enter spelling mode or cancel it if currently active.
 Anything that is now said will be interpreted as a phonetic alphabet e.g. "alpha" means "a" and "beta" means "b" etc.

 **command title case \<number\>** - Make the first character of the chosen word a capital letter.
+Applies in the words editor only.

 **command undo** - Undo last action ("command back" can also be used).

 **command upper case \<number\>** - Convert the chosen word to upper case.
+Applies in the words editor only.

 **command words** - Open the words editor, moving the content of the buffer area into it, or selector the editor if not currently open.
+If the buffer is empty, nothing is done.